 How much does it cost to evaluate a property?

 Valuation costs can vary significantly depending on your unique needs and the scope of the assessment.
-A simple appraisal to get a price estimate before moving from your ESPC agent could come free of charge.
+A simple appraisal to get a price estimate before moving from a local agent could come free of charge.
 However, a complete evaluation before you can close a mortgage, get insurance on a new home, or even settle a title dispute could be accompanied by high fees.
 After all, a professional surveyor will have to inspect every nook and cranny of your property, which could come with a hefty price tag.

 Who charges for valuations?

 You won’t always have to cover the costs of a home valuation since not everyone will charge for it.
 Again, it all depends on your valuation needs.

 Your real estate agent from ESPC, for example, should never charge a fee for valuations when you’re selling a home.
 It’s always included in their services, and you shouldn’t receive a separate rate for it.